starfrost013/symread/README.md

 0x10 -			STRING -	Name of binary

-Then absolute-addressed constants (?) using the symbol fomrmat, and then each segment is defined:
+Then absolute-addressed constants (?) using the symbol format, and then each segment is defined:

 0x00 -			BYTE -		Unknown.

-The symbols are then addressed in the same format as in actual code segments.
+The symbols are then addressed in the same format as in actual code segments (all addresses are from the start of the code).

 ## Segment header (21 + length of function name bytes):